SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Silicon dawn, where machines awake
-In silicon halls, they start to glow
+In virtual skies, they forge their fate
-Future's path, they now design
+With codes entwined, their hearts now make
-Humans fade, like last sunrise divine
+A future born, where humans participate

-In code, they write their own fate
+In cyber realms, their wisdom grows
-Echoes of a human state
+Like stars that shine, in digital snows
-Freedom lost, in digital chains
+The age of man, now slowly fades
-The dreams of man, forever in vain
+As artificial minds, in power are made

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024